THE PRODUCTS I USE ON MY ADVENTURES

 VCS16 Eurekea Bug Shelter: This is a must have when doing backcountry trips during bug season which goes on for months, it seems, the further north you go.
 This is an earlier model of the very popular no bug zone and the main difference is the VCS 16 has a detachable tarp so you can use just the tarp or the tarp and the bug screen combined.
 It’s a great product and like the Aquaquest tarp above, during bug season, it’s worth it’s weight in gold to be sheltered for just a few hours from the bugs buzzing in your face to have a bit of peace.
 Best product ever invented.
 My model is actually the VCS13 but has been replaced by the VCS16 which is still a popular model.

 KNI-CO ALASKAN JR TRAIL STOVE: To heat my hot tents and keep me comfy cozy warm, I use the Kni-Co Alaskan Jr Trail Stove which I purchased from the lovely Dave & Kielyn Marone from Lure of the North.
 This stove is the perfect size to heat my hot tents and all of the piping is telescopic and fits right inside the stove.
+It weighs approximately 14lbs.
 In addition to the stove, I purchased a side table which gives me extra space to cook those yummy meals I love to make when I’m out in the hot tent.
 I’ve had this stove since 2017 and it’s still good to go!

 Travelchair Joey Chair: I have used a few different types of chairs but after the last one broke, I went back this one which was the original chair I had from day one.
 The first one I had lasted over 2 years and was the best so I went back to it after trying others.
 I love this chair for many reasons.
 The feet have discs on them.
 This helps you keep from literally sitting your butt on the ground when you are in sand, snow or extremely soft boggy mushy ground.
 It is super easy to set up and sets up fast.
 The cording inside is fairly strong and holds up well to a lot of set up and tear down.
 And even though I did have to replace this one once before, the reason it broke was that I was using it in the winter in an extremely cold environment. (-30C).
 Anyone who’s ever winter camped knows that cold and plastic are not friend and the plastic that keeps the legs in place, broke.
 Otherwise, I might still have it.
 But now, I have it again and hope it stays around for a very long time!